Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification

 In this paper, we study the transferability of representations learned from generalist image classification and video human action recognition datasets to multi-label movie trailer genre classification.
 Specifically, we collected a movie trailer dataset with manually verified title-trailer pairs, which we called Trailers12k, and performed an empirical study of transferability from ImageNet and Kinetics to such dataset.
 We also proposed DIViTA, a classification architecture that performs shot detection to segment the trailer into highly correlated clips, providing a more cohesive input for pretrained backbones.
 This reduces the gap between the spatio-temporal structure of the source and target datasets, thus improving the transferability of the learned representations.

-Our results show that ImageNet and Kinetics representations are comparatively transferable to the MTGC task.
-Moreover, these representations provide complementary information that can be combined to improve classification performance.
-In fact, the highest classification performance is achieved with Transformer backbones that leverage both datasets to learn spatio-temporal representations.
-Nevertheless, competitive performance with much lower computational requirements can be achieved by separately pretraining dataset-specific ShuffleNets, a family of lightweight convolutional architectures.
-Similarly, the computational cost can be decreased by reducing the video frame rate and snippet size, greatly lowering the memory and processing requirements while maintaining competitive performance.
+Our results show that ImageNet and Kinetics representations are comparatively transferable to the MTGC task (e.g. 71.42\% $\mu AP$ for ResNet vs. 70.88\% for R(2+1D)).
+Moreover, these representations provide complementary information that can be combined to improve classification performance (e.g. an increase of 1.86\% $\mu AP$ for ResNet-Fusion with respect to ResNet).
+In fact, the highest classification performance is achieved with Transformer backbones that leverage both datasets to learn spatio-temporal representations (75.57\% $\mu AP$ for Swin-3D).
+Nevertheless, competitive performance with much lower computational requirements can be achieved by separately pretraining dataset-specific ShuffleNets (72.11\% $\mu AP$ for ShuffleNet-Fusion), a family of lightweight convolutional architectures.
+Similarly, the computational cost can be decreased by reducing the video frame rate and/or snippet size, greatly lowering the memory and processing requirements while maintaining competitive performance (e.g. 72.55\% $\mu AP$ for 4 frames per clip vs. 75.57\% for 24 frames per clip).
 Hence, such configurations are attractive for inference on low-resource environments.
 Interestingly, the performance obtained by ImageNet backbones representing clips with a single frame is higher than the performance of Kinetics models and is only slightly lower than ImageNet-Kinetics models, which require multiple frames per clip.
-This suggests that although MTGC is a video analysis task, solely using spatial information could be enough to achieve competitive models for the task.
-Recent works studying the importance of temporal information on video tasks have found similar results for certain action recognition classes~\cite{huang2018makes} and video-language understanding tasks~\cite{buch2022revisiting}.